loic425/sylius-ddd/README.md

-# Domain Driven Design and Sylius Resource 2.0
+# Domain Driven Design and Sylius Resource 2

 An example project of **Domain Driven Design** using **Sylius Resource 2** and following the **hexagonal architecture**.

+This project is based on [Domain Driven Design and API Platform 3](https://github.com/mtarld/apip-ddd)

 This example has been explained during the [API Platform conference 2022](https://api-platform.com/con/2022/conferences/domain-driven-design-with-api-platform-3/)
 ([slides](https://slides.com/mathiasarlaud/apip-con-ddd-api-p-3), [video](https://www.youtube.com/watch?v=SSQal3Msi9g)).